visit-dav/visit/src/doc/cli_manual/functions.rst

   DeleteDatabaseCorrelation(name) -> integer

-name : type
+name : string
-    A string object containing the name of the database correlation to delete.
+    The name of the database correlation to delete.

 return type : integer
     The DeleteDatabaseCorrelation function returns 1 on success and 0 on